lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-25-self-signed-ssl-certificate.md

 ---
 date: 2020-06-24 00:00
-title: Self-Signed TLS/SSL Certificate
+title: Self-Signed SSL Certificate
 description: How to generate a self-signed certificate for developing locally.
 opengraph_image: 2020-06-24-self-signed-ssl-certificate.jpg
 ---

 When attempting to set up a self-signed SSL certificate for local development, you expect to get a warning from your browser and you can click something to ignore it and your site will load.

-But this time I couldn't skip past the warning, it blocked the site over TLS/SSL (https://) entirely.
+But this time I couldn't skip past the warning, it blocked the site over SSL (https://) entirely.

 ```
 NET::ERR_CERT_INVALID